uniwebcms/uniweb-module-builder/docs/prod_distribution.md

 ![img.png](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/assets/cloudflare/simpleBuildSetting.png)

-The **target collection** of the build is defined in the environment variable `TARGET_COLLECTION` located in the `.env` file of this repository.
+The **target collection** of the build is defined in the environment variable `TARGET_MODULE` located in the `.env` file of this repository.
 The default value is `MainCollection`.
 You can edit the `.env` file and set a new value for it, or you can manage its value directly in your Cloudflare project, which has higher precedence that the one in `.env`.

 Every time you commit to your main branch, a production build will be executed automatically.